chandrunarayan/idmd/lessons/week11/readme.md

 <iframe src="https://editor.p5js.org/cnarayan/embed/wS7fLxFGo" width="600" height="600" scrolling="no"></iframe>

 ## Final Project
 Complete Final Project based on custom specification designed for each student.
+The code should be properly organized, using functions as needed.
+Code should be documented with comments.
 The capabilities to demonstrate will be picked from the list below.
 The final project should contain at least 8 out of the 10 elements listed.

 2. Put Bubbles in Arrays - create lots of bubbles!
 3. Create a button to add Bubble with random inital location, direction and speed